Are you looking for a Phoenix E-2 Visa lawyer to help you with the process of acquiring a visa?

-The E2 investor must prove that the capital he or she has invested in the business is both large and is at risk.
+The E-2 investor must prove that the capital he or she has invested in the business is both large and is at risk.
 The investor should have a business plan detailing the future plans of their venture.
 The substantiality of the investment is based on the following;

-- The amount invested weighted against the total cost of purchasing or creating the enterprise;
+- The amount invested compared to the total cost of buying or creating the enterprise;

-- The amount normally considered sufficient to ensure the investor’s financial commitment to the successful operation of the enterprise;
+- The amount has to be considered enough to ensure the applicant is financially committed to the success of the business;

 The investment must be “at risk” or irrevocable.

 The capital must be subjected to partial or total loss if the investment is not successful.
-Several types of documents can be used to prove that the investor’s investment is at risk, including:
+Several types of documents can be used to prove that the applicant’s investment is at risk, including:

 - Business bill of sale